there is nothing bad about consumerism. it helps the economy, creates jobs for others out there, and funds creativity!posted over 7 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

-oh, i’m not saying consumerism itself is bad (well, in excess, it could be…). i’m just unsettled on the issue of using commodities as a way of defining oneself. i mean, by allowing objects – which, in and of themselves, have no value (until we assign or give it to them) or identity – to constitute a part of who i am as a person…the concept is disjointed. and yet, i am still caught up (or, rather, actively engaged) in this process without fully understanding why. this is where the tension lies, for me.posted almost 7 years ago
+oh, i’m not saying consumerism itself is bad (well, in excess, it could be…). i’m just unsettled on the issue of using commodities as a way of defining oneself. i mean, by allowing objects – which, in and of themselves, have no value (until we assign or give it to them) or identity – to constitute a part of who i am as a person…the concept is disjointed. and yet, i am still caught up (or, rather, actively engaged) in this process without fully understanding why. this is where the tension lies, for me.posted over 7 years ago

-i don’t see a problem with commodities defining who you are, in part, of course. we need these commodities to express creativity, although there needs to be balance in all things. if one becomes focused to the point of obsession with these things, then a problem arises and adjustment in thinking is necessary. just have fun with styling yourself. you sound so stressed out.posted almost 7 years ago
+i don’t see a problem with commodities defining who you are, in part, of course. we need these commodities to express creativity, although there needs to be balance in all things. if one becomes focused to the point of obsession with these things, then a problem arises and adjustment in thinking is necessary. just have fun with styling yourself. you sound so stressed out.posted over 7 years ago

 i dress to make myself look presentable to others as a way of showing respect to others and i do feel that others need to care about public appearance as a way of showing respect to those around them.